Compare ETS

 - 100% of emissions that occur between two EU ports and when ships are in EU ports.

-Initially, the scope extension to maritime transport concerns CO2 emissions and then CH4 and N2O emissions from 2026.
+Initially, the scope extension to maritime transport covers only CO2 emissions.
+From 2026, CH4 and N2O emissions will also be covered.

 The obligation for maritime companies to surrender allowances for their emissions is being gradually phased in.